acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

     }));

 ###<a name="pagemod-content-scripts">Communicating with the content scripts</a>
-When a matching page is loaded the `pageMod` will call the function that the add-on code supplied to `onAttach`.
-The `pageMod` supplies two arguments to this function: the `pageMod` itself and a `worker` object.
+When a matching page is loaded the `PageMod` will call the function that the add-on code supplied to `onAttach`.
+The `PageMod` supplies two arguments to this function: the `PageMod` itself and a `worker` object.

 The `worker` can be thought of as the add-on's end of a communication channel between the add-on code and the content scripts that have been attached to this page.

-Thus the add-on can pass messages to the content scripts by calling the worker's `postMessage` function, and can receive messages from the content scripts by registering a function as a listener to the worker's `on` function.
+Thus the add-on can pass messages to the content scripts by calling the worker's `postMessage` function and can receive messages from the content scripts by registering a function as a listener to the worker's `on` function.

 Note that if multiple matching pages are loaded simultaneously then each page